Some of the most common questions we receive about getting a Michigan growers license are:

 Can a caregiver sell to a dispensary in Michigan?

 Ganjapreneur reported that Michigan is phasing out caregivers’ access to cannabis licensees.
-On September 30, 2019, medical cannabis caregivers in Michigan are no longer able to transfer or sell products to licensed cannabis growers and processors.
+On September 30, 2019, medical cannabis caregivers in Michigan can no longer transfer or sell products to licensed cannabis growers and processors.
 This is a rule established by the MRA.

-In the past, caregivers were able to transfer cannabis products to some licensed operators.
+In the past, caregivers could transfer cannabis products to some licensed operators.
 This was to keep product available to medical cannabis patients as the state shifted towards recreational sales.
 According to the MRA, the under-supply of medical cannabis is no longer an issue since nearly 200 cultivation licenses and more than 25 processing licenses have been issued.

 Michigan Growers License Assistance from Northstar